 - 1. The State Court Administrator's Office maintains a personnel file for each employee. - 2.
-Supervisors are encouraged to place in the employee's personnel file information of a positive nature, including information received from outside, competent, and responsible sources.
-Anonymous letters or other information may not be placed in the employee's file. - 3.
+The following records constitute a personnel file. - a.
+Hiring Records: application and attachments, interview notes, performance and skills test results, candidate justification summary, and job classification description. - b.
+Acknowledgments. - c.
+Performance Documentation: performance evaluations, corrective action memos, and dismissal letters or memos and any attachments. - d.
+Personnel Action Documentation: memos, letters, or forms related to any personnel action affecting the employee. - e.
+Training Attendance Records: list of titles of trainings and dates completed. - f.
+Salary History: list of salary amounts and dates of changes. - 3.
+Supervisors are encouraged to provide records of a positive nature received from outside, competent, and responsible sources.
+Anonymous letters or other information may not be placed in the employee's file. - 4.
 Any document addressing an employee's character or performance or a grievance filed against the employee may be placed in the personnel file with the employee's signed acknowledgment stating that it has been read.
-The employee's signed acknowledgement does not signify agreement with the contents. - If the employee refuses to sign the acknowledgment, both the person who discussed the document with the employee and a witness must verify in writing on the document that the employee was shown the document, was asked to sign the document, and refused to sign the document. - 4.
-An employee has the opportunity to respond to the document that is to be placed in the employee's personnel file.
+The employee's signed acknowledgement does not signify agreement with the contents.

+If the employee refuses to sign the acknowledgment, both the person who discussed the document with the employee and a witness must verify in writing on the document that the employee was shown the document, was asked to sign the document, and refused to sign the document.

+- 5. An employee has the opportunity to respond to the document that is to be placed in the employee's personnel file.
 The employee's response must be attached to the file copy.
-This information may not be used as a basis for subsequent adverse personnel action. - 5.
-If the employee takes this matter through the grievance procedure, any material found to be without merit or unfounded must be removed from the file and may not be used against the employee.

-B. Working Files
+This information may not be used as a basis for subsequent adverse personnel action. - 6.
+If the employee takes this matter through the grievance procedure, any material found to be without merit or unfounded must be removed from the file and may not be used against the employee. - B. Working Files